Toronto French School: Location

-Although TFS facilities were scattered in different areas, by the mid-eighties, the school had condensed to two locations, one in Toronto (Bayview and Lawrence) and one in Mississauga (1293 Meredith Avenue – south of The Queensway between Dixie and Cawthra).
+Although TFS facilities were scattered in different areas, by the mid-eighties, the school had condensed to two locations, one in Toronto (Bayview and Lawrence) and one in Mississauga (1293 Meredith Avenue – south of The Queensway between Dixie and Cawthra - former Lakeview Central/Neil C. Mathewson Junior Public School c.
+1950 and Petrescue Community Centre 1973–1995).

 The Toronto location acquired the old Sifton Estate (Armadale), a group of three patrician Tudor-revival/Dutch Colonial Revival architecture brick buildings on nearly 23 acres.
+It was designed by McGiffin and Smith and completed by Smith and Everett.
 The Sifton Estate was once occupied by Sir Clifford Sifton, a cabinet minister who served in prime minister Sir Wilfrid Laurier's government, and Lady Sifton, and it was used as a vacation home ideal for fox hunting.
 The Sifton mansion, now called Giles Hall, is the main building of TFS's senior school.

 The TFS Toronto campus, situated at the corner of Bayview and Lawrence, overlooks the Granite Club and is nestled between the stately houses of Lawrence Park and the Bridle Path.
 The school turned to Raymond Moriyama and Teshima architects, acclaimed for the National Museum of Saudi Arabia and the Canadian War Museum, to design the recent expansion of the senior school.